-These suits are great for protecting clothing from resin drips because there is no getting epoxy resin out of clothing!
+These suits are great for protecting clothing from resin drips because there is no getting resin out of clothing!

 These goggles will protect you from getting resin in your eyes.
-If you are looking for goggles to also protect your eyes from any fumes, most goggles have air vents in them (mostly to keep them from fogging!) and it can be hard to find goggles that completely seal the eyes from fumes unless you are trying on swim goggles.
+If you are looking for safety goggles to also protect your eyes from any fumes, most have air vents in them (mostly to keep them from fogging!) and it can be hard to find goggles that completely seal the eyes from fumes unless you are trying on swim goggles.

-If you want added resin fume protection for your eyes, we suggest heading back up to point number one and getting yourself a full face respirator for epoxy resin.
+If you want added resin fume protection for your eyes, we suggest heading back up to point number one and getting yourself a full face respirator for resin.

-When working with epoxy resin, or any craft that involves chemical compounds, you should have specific tools set aside just for working on that craft, and epoxy resin is definitely one of those crafts.
+When working with epoxy resin, or any craft that involves chemical compounds, you should have specific tools set aside just for working on that craft, and resin is definitely one of those crafts.

 We prefer using silicone as the resin wipes clean from them, making them reusable.
 We also find that using wooden tools can often add unwanted bubbles.